ConfusedVorlon/SwifterEnum/README.md

 ### Using Enums in ActiveRecord Models

-To use an enum in an ActiveRecord model, use the `swifter_enum` class method provided by the gem.
+To use an enum in an ActiveRecord model, use the `swifter_enum` class method provided by the gem in exactly the same way that you would normally use `enum`

 Example: